aman26ps/cicd-demo-local/issues.md

 ## 2. Tag-Based Promotion Strategy Complexity
 **Issue**: Initial approach used Git tags and complex version management for promotions.
 **Why**: Attempted to implement a sophisticated versioning system without clear requirements.
-**Resolution**: Switched to simple copy-based promotion - copy `values-staging.yaml` to `values-prod.yaml` with environment-specific adjustments.
+**Resolution**: Switched to image-based promotion - promote tested image tags from staging to production with automated git history management.

 ## 3. ArgoCD Application Sync Issues
 **Issue**: Applications not syncing properly or showing as out of sync.